 The existing nuclear fleet makes it possible to produce electricity without CO2 emissions and meet the challenges of energy independence in Europe.
 Safety is a priority for the nuclear industry and must lead to the establishment of safety standards.
-For power plants in operation, Europe must continue to share R&D programmes in the areas of accidents and hazards such as earthquakes, fires or severe accidents but also on methodological approaches such as Probabilistic Studies.
+For power plants in operation, Europe must continue to share R&D programmes in the areas of accidents and hazards (single or combined), such as earthquakes, floods, fires, extreme weather (e.g., droughts) or severe accidents but also on methodological approaches such as Probabilistic Studies.
 The programme will strengthen the construction of a pan-European network of experimental infrastructures.